 It is likely that they will need to claw back some of the furlough and grant payments that have been made and one way to do that is by changing VAT rates and their application.

-It would certainly be surprising if we’d seen the last of VAT changes for this parliament, especially as we have seen a government use the tax as a way of social engineering.
+It would certainly be surprised if we’d seen the last of VAT changes for this parliament, especially as we have seen a government use the tax as a way of social engineering.

 But just because changes are likely, doesn’t mean to say that life has to be difficult for finance staff.